 This router provides a Setup Wizard tool for user to configure the ADSL settings.
 This wizard collects some ISP's ADSL settings so that user can easy to configure the router's ADSL settings by only selecting the ISP vendor from the wizard.

-If you cannot find your ISP from the wizard, please refer to the Section 5.1 to run the Quick Start wizard in the web management of the router.
+If you cannot find your ISP from the list in the wizard, please manually set the ISP information through the wizard.